rigelrozanski/passwerk/README.md

 `passwerk clearDB`	clears the saved db at default location, see `passwerk clearDB --help` for other options
 `passwerk example`	diplays example usage from web browser

+### Testing Code

+New code can be tested using the predefined testing packages within passwerk with the suffix "\_test".
+All tests can be executed from the passwerk directory with `go test ./...`

 ### Contributing

 1. Fork it